 Jura: Melon à Queue Rouge and Enfariné

-The Jura’s most well-known varieties are of course Savagnin, Chardonnay and Pinot noir, and the secondary, indigenous varieties Poulsard and Trousseau are much-lover by wine enthusiasts.
+The Jura’s most well-known varieties are of course Savagnin, Chardonnay and Pinot Noir, and the secondary, indigenous varieties Poulsard and Trousseau are much loved by wine enthusiasts.
 Very few people, however, have heard about Melon à Queue Rouge and Enfariné.
 It goes without saying that they are extremely rare.
-Melon à Queue Rouge (red-tailed melon in English) is a variety of Chardonnay which produces very interesting wines, generally fruitier than a classic Chardonnay.
+Melon à Queue Rouge (red-tailed melon in English) is a type of Chardonnay which produces very interesting wines, generally fruitier than a classic Chardonnay.
 Ganevat is the producer to go to for this grape, with the Marguerite cuvée that delights with its flavour and freshness.
 Enfariné is even rarer.
 Covered in a white skin – hence the name – it produces a light (both in colour and body), vibrant red.
 On the rare occasion that it crops up in a wine, it is blended with other varietals, bringing a fresh fruitiness and tension.
 This grape is blended by Ganevat in the Madelon cuvée.

 Savoie: Persan, Chasselas, Gringet